-- Under no circumstances can copper with sweat style connectors be used for fuel line piping. - Do not use compression fittings. - Oil piping must be absolutely airtight or leaks or loss of prime may result. - Some jurisdictions require the use of a fusible shutoff valve at the tank and/or the burner.
-In addition, some jurisdictions require the use of a fusible electrical interlock with the burner circuit.
+- Under no circumstances can copper with sweat style connectors be used. - Do not use compression fittings. - Oil piping must be absolutely airtight or leaks or loss of prime may result. - Some jurisdictions require the use of a fusible shutoff valve at the tank and/or the burner. in addition, some jurisdictions require the use of a fusible electrical interlock with the burner circuit.
 Check your local codes for special requirements.